 Inclement Weather.
 Institutions shall play all SEC matches outside, except in the event of inclement weather or when both coaches agree to play indoors.
 ITA Regulations govern the determination of whether a match will be delayed, suspended, postponed, or moved indoors due to inclement weather, except as otherwise stated in this subsection.
-In situations in which the conference sport administrator must be consulted prior to the scheduled start of the match, the home event manager shall contact the conference sport administrator sixty-five minutes prior to the scheduled start of the match.
-The event manager, both head coaches, and the referee (when appropriate) shall all jointly take part in the discussion.
-[Revised: 12/12/17]
+In situations in which the conference sport administrator must be called upon to decide whether the match will be played indoors in accordance with the SEC and ITA rules, the home event manager shall contact the conference sport administrator sixty-five minutes prior to the scheduled start of the match.
+The event manager, both head coaches, and the referee (when appropriate) shall all jointly take part in the discussion, with the conference sport administrator making the final determination if both coaches do not agree.
+[Revised: 12/12/17, 1/29/20]

-- 1. Delay or Suspension Due to Rain In the event of a delay or suspension due to rain, institutions shall use their best efforts to ready the courts within one hour. - 2.
+- 1. Delay or Suspension Due to Rain In the event of a delay or suspension due to rain, institutions shall use their best efforts to ready the courts within one hour.
+If inclement weather is forecasted on match day, each institution shall notify the visiting team head coach of the resources available to ready the court by Wednesday of each week of competition.
+[Revised: 1/29/20] - 2.
 Suspended Matches In the event of a suspension, ITA Regulations govern the procedures related to the continuation of the match. - 3.
 Permissible Indoor Tennis Facilities An SEC match may only be played indoors at a varsity quality indoor tennis facility with at least three courts available.
 Notwithstanding the foregoing, if a match in progress is suspended due to inclement weather and both coaches mutually agree, the matches may be moved indoors, even if the facility has fewer than three courts available. - 4.
-Match Format for Indoor Matches.
-If a match is moved indoors due to inclement weather and the home team has less than six indoor courts, or if a varsity level indoor facility is not available and the match is rescheduled, then doubles matches shall be played first. - Once a team clinches a doubles point, the team may not complete the remaining doubles match, unless both coaches agree before the start of the team match.
-Once a team clinches four points, the team may not complete the remaining singles matches unless both coaches agree before the start of the team match.
-[Adopted 12/13/16] - 5.
+No Indoor Facility Available.
+If no indoor back-up court is available, ITA standards for playable weather conditions will apply.
+Coaches may agree to play despite inclement weather.
+In the event of impending inclement weather and no indoor backup is available, a Sunday match may be moved up a day to Saturday, if both coaches agree.
+[Revised: 1/29/20] - 5.
 Starting or Resuming a Delayed or Suspended Match When no Indoor Facilities Available.
+In the event of inclement weather and no indoor back-up court is available, a match may be moved up as early as 9 a.m. local time on the original play date, if both coaches agree.
+The decision to move the match time earlier must be made by 5 p.m. local time the day prior to the scheduled match.
+ITA standards for playable weather conditions will apply.
 If no indoor back-up court is available, a match may not start or resume after 10pm local time.
-[Adopted: 12/12/17] - 6.
-Postponed Matches Authority to postpone a match (i.e., defer or resume the match on a date other than that originally scheduled) is vested only with the Commissioner or his/her designee. - In the event that a Thursday, Friday, or Saturday competition is postponed, the visiting team must remain overnight to play the following day.
-If the postponed match does not begin by 10. a.m. local time on the following day, the visiting team may depart.
+[Revised: 1/29/20]